Rules & Policies on Credits and Exemptions

-Rules & Policy RE: Credit and Exemption of courses towards the UCT LLB Degree (Postgraduate and Undergraduate streams)
+Credit and exemptions for the UCT LLB Degree (Postgraduate and Undergraduate streams)

 External transferring students

-Applicants for the postgraduate and undergraduate LLB degree stream who are currently registered in another university’s Faculty of Law and who wish to be considered for admission should note the following:
+Applicants for the postgraduate and undergraduate LLB degree stream who are currently registered at another university’s Faculty of Law and who wish to be considered for admission to UCT's Faculty of Law should note the following:

-- It is entirely within the discretion of Senate whether courses completed elsewhere are granted credit and exemption;
+- It is entirely at the discretion of Senate whether courses completed elsewhere are granted credit and exemption.

-- Applications for courses to be considered for credits must be made on the ACA036 Form which can be downloaded from the UCT website http://forms.uct.ac.za/
+- Applications for courses to be considered for credits must be made on the ACA036 Form which can be downloaded from the UCT website.

-- You may apply as soon as you have received your UCT acceptance and your current University’s final transcript;
+- You may apply for credits and/or exemptions as soon as you have received your UCT acceptance and your current University’s final transcript.

 - The closing date for applications for credits is mid-December annually.